Robar666/CefGlueScreenshot/README.md

 Chromium version: Chrome 51.0.2704.63 | .NET version: 4.5.2 | CEF Version: 3.2704.1409 | Date: 1.6.2016

 ## Build info
 Since the CEF related binaries are quite big, I have excluded them from the repo.
 Visual Studio will probably show you a warning that several files are missing.
 To get the missing files you have to download the CEF related packages from [MyGet](http://myget.org/gallery/dazaraev) (add sourcs for the third-party NuGet Server: https://docs.nuget.org/create/hosting-your-own-nuget-feeds ).
 The missing files can then be found in the directory `.\packages\ChromiumEmbedded.Redistributable-win-x64.51.1.1\build`.
-Copy them into the solution directory and hit start.
+Copy them into the solution directory, select `x64` instead of `AnyCPU` and hit start.

 ## Further reading
 * Difference between CEFSharp and CefGlue -  http://stackoverflow.com/questions/12224798/any-reason-to-prefer-cefsharp-over-cefglue-or-vice-versa